Stephanie Schorow: Writer, journalist, author, teacher

 I have also written books on the Boston Harbor Islands, Boston's fire history, the tragic Cocoanut Grove nightclub fire and the infamous Brink's robbery.
 For more on my books, see Works.

 My book on the Brink's robbery is under option and currently being developed as a TV series.

 I freelance on a variety of topics, from lifestyle and travel to health and medical technology.
 I write a Dining Out Column for the Boston Globe North section and "ghost blog" for professors in MIT's Sloan School.
-I served as the politics and society editor for The Conversation.com/US, a start-up news and commentary web site that matches academic rigor with journalistic flare.
-For samples of my recent freelance writers, see RECENT ARTICLES on the lower left, below.
+For samples of my recent freelance work, see RECENT ARTICLES on the right.

-I also teach journalism and professional writing at Regis College in Weston and Lesley University in Cambridge and community education courses on freelance writing and history writing.
+I also teach professional writing and public relations at Regis College in Weston, public speaking at Lesley University/Bunker Hill Community College, and community education courses on freelance writing.